C++ Error Handling

 Don't care about cause, just success/failure bool return

-Rule of thumb: if the caller is overwhelmingly going to write try { f(); } catch(...) { /* log and continue */ }, you should be returning expected, not throwing.
-Conversely, if a failure here means the program can't continue meaningfully, throw.
+• Rule of thumb: if caller will write try { f(); } catch(...) { /* log and continue */ } → return expected, don't throw.
+If failure means program can't continue → throw.

-1. Happy path in modern compilers has near-zero exception overhead (the throw cost is paid only when actually thrown).
+1. Happy path — modern compilers, near-zero exception overhead (throw cost paid only when thrown).

-2. Throwing is expensive — typically thousands of nanoseconds.
-Don't use exceptions for control flow.
+2. Throwing is expensive — ~thousands of ns.
+Don't use for control flow.

 8. std::source_location and std::stacktrace